 2120.6.
-Curriculum Coordination.
+CURRICULUM COORDINATION.

-As required in 16 V.S.A. § 261a(a)(1), the board of each supervisory union SU/SD shall ensure that each school implements the supervisory union's SU/SD's written and delivered curriculum, which shall be:
+As required in 16 V.S.A. §261a(a)(1), the board of each supervisory union shall ensure that each school implements the supervisory union's written and delivered curriculum, which shall be:

-- a) aligned with the standards approved by the State Board of Education; - b) coordinated across all grades to prepare students for graduation and life beyond; - c) coordinated across the supervisory union SU/SD, including sending high schools and technical centers: - d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board of Education; - e) designed to enable all students to achieve the graduation requirements; and - f) integrated with technology across all disciplines.
+- a. aligned with the standards approved by the State Board of Education; - b. coordinated across all grades to prepare students for graduation and life beyond; - c. coordinated across the supervisory union, including sending high schools and technical centers: - d. informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board of Education; - e. designed to enable all students to achieve the graduation requirements; and - f. integrated with technology across all disciplines.

-Each school with a pre-kindergarten early education program must offer high-quality programs as outlined in State Board Rule 2600 and consistent with the charge of 2019 Act No. 1.
+Each school with a pre-kindergarten early education program must offer high-quality programs as outlined in State Board Rule 2600 and consistent with the charge of Act 1 (2019).